Chapter 3: The Reading Journal Protocol

 ## Themes Emerging

-I'm noticing a pattern: the relationship between music and emotion is
+I'm noticing a pattern: the relationship between media content and

-more complex than I thought.
-It's not just "happy music = popular."
+emotion is more complex than I thought.
+It's not just "positive

 ## Connections I'm Seeing